dkebler/4S/README.md

 ### Production/Deploy

+After scrubbing out the some things from the fork I started with I have a TODO to add back basic production tasks like don't add sourcemaps, minify the css, html, wire cdns, etc.

+You can still deploy but your site is not optimized until I add that functionality.

 ```
+gulp deploy-S3
+or
-gulp deploy
+gulp deploy-gh
 ```

 deploy builds the production version of the site and then publishes it to your AWS S3-Bucket.
-If you want to go to github then you need to resurrect the deploy.js.org file in the `gulpfile.js/tasks` directory.

 ## Publish to S3